- How to train a german shepherd puppy

-- 14 Basic Commands for German Shepherds
+- 14 Basic Commands To Train Your German Shepherd Puppy

-- Proper Manners for German Shepherds
+- Proper Manners for German Shepherd Puppy

-- Behavior Modification for German Shepherds
+- Behavior Modification for German Shepherd Puppy

 Training a puppy may seem like a daunting task.
 A little education for yourself and your puppy can go a long way.
 By reading this guide you are taking the most important step!
 You’ll learn different ways to train your puppy, different commands to teach him, and what proper manners he should have.